-Mother Nature's Wrath
+Mother Nature's Wrath Tapestry

 In the bottom right corner, the blue eagle represents an ocean flood.
 Powerful waves can “grab you and take you away as quick as an eagle takes its salmon from those waters,” says KC.
-At the bottom of the painting is a salmon trout which represents the earth, and a hand which symbolizes the grabbing and shifting of tectonic plates and earthquakes.
-In the centre left is a face with a U-form emerging from its head, representing mountains and volcanoes.
-The blue and red splashes emerging from it are lava and water.
-The Chilkat-style face on the right, surrounded by clouds, represents rain, lightning and thunder.
+At the bottom of the painting is a salmon trout which represents the earth, and a hand that symbolizes the grabbing and shifting of tectonic plates and earthquakes.
+In the centre-left is a face with a U-form emerging from its head, representing mountains and volcanoes; the blue and red splashes emerging are lava and water.
+The Chilkat-style face in the middle right surrounded by clouds represents rain, lightning and thunder.

 - choosing a selection results in a full page refresh